enningb/cookiecutter-pypackage/docs/faq.md

     for your project.

     command_line_interface
-    Whether to create a console script using Python Click.
+    Whether to create a console script using Python Click or Typer.
 Console script entry point will match the project_slug.
 Options: \['click', "No command-line interface"\]
     ```